Certified Nurse Assistant (CNA) Plus Program

 A physical exam (form attached below) is required from each student enrolled in a health field, Early Childhood Education, or who participates in athletics.
 Students must have had a physical exam within the last year, prior to the start of classes.
 The STCC Student Physical Exam Attestation form provided to the student, specific to their program, is the only acceptable physical exam form.

-- If a student does not have a medical provider for this physical exam, they can obtain an exam from STCC Health Services at no cost.
+- If a student does not have a medical provider for this physical exam, they can obtain an exam from STCC Health and Wellness Center at no cost.
 (Please contact 413-755-4230 to make arrangements)